A Quasar-Anchored Protocluster at z=6.6 in the ASPIRE Survey: I. Properties of [OIII] Emitters in a 10 Mpc Overdensity Structure: Catalog Construction

 \subsection{The LBG catalog}

 We use the catalog from \citet{Champagne2023a} who identified LBGs using a single pointing of 5-band \textit{HST} WFC3 and ACS imaging.
 We do not identify any new LBGs within the \textit{HST} footprint that are not already in the \Oiii\, catalog, nor do we add any new \textit{HST} data covering the WFSS mosaic. \citet{Champagne2023a} searched for LBGs in a wide redshift range of $\Delta z = 1.5$ due to the coarse sampling of the SED with only \textit{HST}.
 We cross-matched that LBG catalog with our new photometric catalog which used F356W as the detection image (see Paper II) and included the NIRCam photometry to refit their SEDs using \texttt{EAZY} \citep{Brammer2008a}.
-Of the 42 $z=5.9-7.6$ LBGs reported in \citet{Champagne2023a}, three are visible in the F356W detection image but not formally detected, which could be due to different deblending or detection parameters between the original \textit{HST}/F160W and \textit{JWST}/F356W detection images.
+Of the 42 $z=5.9-7.6$ LBGs reported in \citet{Champagne2023a}, three are not detected in the F356W catalog, but they were classified as ``marginal" in the original work, corresponding to low-SNR ($<4.5\sigma$) detections in F160W and $<$80\% of the photometric redshift PDF lying at $z>6$; therefore, we discard them as likely not to be high-redshift galaxy candidates given the deeper imaging with NIRCam.
+Cutouts of these discarded LBGs are shown in Appendix \ref{sec:appB}.
 Of the remaining 39 LBGs, 18 do not have photo-$z$'s consistent with $z_{\rm qso}\pm0.3$ after the inclusion of NIRCam and Subaru photometry (this is the median offset between $z_{\rm \Oiii}$ and $z_{\rm phot}$; see paper II for template SED fitting), 11 are confirmed \Oiii\, emitters not at the quasar redshift ($5.4<z<6.3$), and 3 \Oiii\, emitters are already included in our primary overdensity sample.
 The remaining 7 are still robust LBGs with $z_{\rm phot}\geq 6.31$.